LiveDierepeater/RayTracing/README.md

+# Disclaimer
+I started this project out of curiosity.
+In the meantime, I have delved deeper into rendering pipelines and the basics of ray tracing.
+These files were created in the course of a ray tracing series from the YouTube channel ‘The Cherno’.
+Copying code is nothing special - I just want to show that I'm interested in many things and can familiarise myself with them quickly.

 # Walnut App Template

 This is a simple app template for [Walnut](https://github.com/TheCherno/Walnut) - unlike the example within the Walnut repository, this keeps Walnut as an external submodule and is much more sensible for actually building applications.
 See the [Walnut](https://github.com/TheCherno/Walnut) repository for more details.